Lupus/rust-staticlib-gen/README.md

 - `--local-crate-path PATH`: Specify a relative path to a local Rust crate if your opam package defines a local crate.
+- `--extra-crate-path PATH`: Specify a relative path to additional local Rust crate that should be included into the staticlib.
 - `--output FILENAME`: Specify the output filename for the generated `dune` file.

 **--local-crate-path**: This option is required when your opam package actually